Table of Contents

 Unplug

 From telecommuting to programs that make work easier, technology has helped our lives in many ways.
 But it has also created expectations of constant accessibility.
-As a rule, in order for your personal and professional development plan to work, you need to unplug.
+As a rule, for your personal and professional development plan to work, you need to unplug.

 Exercise and Meditate

-Even when we’re busy, we make time for the crucial things in life.
+Even when busy, we make time for the crucial things in life.
 We eat.
 We go to the bathroom.
 And we sleep.
-And yet one of our most crucial needs – exercise – is often the first thing to go when our calendars fill up.
+And yet one of our most critical needs – exercise – is often the first thing to go when our calendars fill up.
 Exercise is an effective stress reducer.
 It pumps feel-good endorphins through your body.

 Limit time-wasting activities and people